LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	?- ['$LOGTALKHOME/integration/logtalk_swi.pl'].

-In alternative, you can copy the `scripts/pack/logtalk/prolog/logtalk.pl` file to the SWI-Prolog library directory and then use the query:
+In alternative, you can install the Logtalk pack for SWI-Prolog by typing:

+	?- pack_install(logtalk).

+After, you can load Logtalk on-demand by typing:

 	?- use_module(library(logtalk)).

+The pack alternative is handy for deployment but not ideal for development as it implicitly assumes a single user and the files are buried in the directory `~/lib/swipl/pack/logtalk`.

 If you want to load automatically Logtalk at startup and be able to use it with both the shell integration script and the Mac OS X GUI application, you